-Part III - Prevention of bush fires Division 6 - General restrictions, prohibitions, and offences
+Part III - Prevention of bush fires Division 6 - General restrictions, prohibitions, and offences s.
+33. Local government may require occupier of land to plough or clear fire-break

 The City have a legislated responsibility under section 33 of the Bush Fires Act 1954 to give notice in writing to owners and/or occupiers of land within the local government area to prepare their properties against the risk of bushfire (pg.
 22-23)